wearable-tech/wearable-app/README.md

 # wearable-app
-Android App to receive data from bluetooth
+Android App to receive data from Arduino by bluetooth